 May 8, 2018

-The World Health Organization estimates about 253 million people253 million people suffer from vision impairment, but over 80% of these conditions can be treated or prevented.
-One of the easiest ways to correct and prevent vision issues, is by wearing eyeglasses.
+The World Health Organization estimates about 253 million people suffer from vision impairment, but over 80% of these conditions can be treated or prevented.
+One of the easiest ways to correct and prevent vision issues is by wearing eyeglasses with corrective lenses.

-If you do need prescription lenses, here are some of the benefits you should consider when deciding which ones to purchase for your glasses:
+If you do need prescription lenses, here are some of the benefits you should consider when deciding which corrective lenses to purchase for your glasses:

 Standard — While standard, plastic is frequently used because of its durability and low cost to produce, they can be scratched fairly easily and feel heavy as the day wears on.